madclaws/coke/notes.md

 - `*` - previous symbol can be repeated >= 0 times
 - `?` - previous symbol can appear 0 or 1

-Next - A Grammar for Lox expressions
+Next - A Grammar for Coke expressions

+## 2022-04-23 01:36:19

+- We will implement a subset of grammar first, parse it and interpret it.
+- First version Grammars are
+    - Literals
+    - Binary operators
+    - Unary operators
+    - paranthesis.
+- lexems whose length can vary are expressed in CAPITAL in grammar, ex String, Number

+Next - Implementing Syntax Trees